 Note: those students who wish to be considered for Graduate School fellowships (in addition to Departmental fellowships) should submit their applications by the deadline posted on our Admissions FAQs page here.
-In any case, the Department strongly encourages that all applications be submitted by December 15th, although applications submitted after that date may be considered.
+In any case, the Department strongly encourages that all applications be submitted by the deadline posted here, although applications submitted after that date may be considered.

 Graduate students who have completed their M.A. degrees often choose to teach a course during one of UNC’s five-week summer semesters, during which a broad menu of regular undergraduate courses is offered to those undergraduates who wish to proceed through college more quickly.